agency-fund/evidential-be/docs/SECRETS.md

 1. If you are keeping these credentials locally, you can test these values with the `xngin-cli encrypt` and `xngin-cli decrypt` tools.
 These commands read the same environment variables that the API server does.
-Here's an example that demonstrates how to encrypt and decrypt "secretvalue":
+Here's an example that demonstrates how to encrypt and decrypt " secretvalue":

 ```shell
 # Encrypt the string "secretvalue" and then immediately decrypt it.